lsieun/EnglishDictionary/idiom/by_the_same_token.md

 # by the same token

 - Word: by the same token
 - Meaning: In the same way, for the same reason.
-You use "by the same token" to introduce a statement that you think is true for the same reasons that were given for a previous statement.
+Because of the same causes or the same reasons as what was previously stated.
-- Chinese: 由于同样原因
+- Chinese: 由于同样的原因；依此类推
-- Tags:
+- Tags: reason
-- Eg.: If you give up exercise, your muscles shrink and fat increases.
-By the same token, if you expend more energy you will lose fat.
+- Eg.: I'm not good at math and, by the same token, I struggle with scientific equations.
+- Eg.: When crime increases, house prices plummet by the same token.